jedisct1/aes-kw/README.md

-# A standalone AES-KW with padding (RFC 3394 / RFC 5649) implementation
+# A standalone AES-KW (RFC 3394 / RFC 5649) implementation

 This is a NIST-blessed construction.
 Other than that, AES-KW is inefficient and is generally not very useful.